2110521-2563-1-Software-Architecture/soft-arch-hw-1/README.md

 ## What are the main differences between REST API and gRPC?

-The main different is the format of payload.
-REST's payload is JSON which is not type stricted while gRPC use Protobuf message.
+The main difference is the format of payload.
+REST's payload is JSON which is not type stricted while gRPC uses Protobuf message which is smaller.
+REST also uses HTTP/1 by default while gRPC uses HTTP/2 which is much faster.

 ## What is the benefits of introduce interface in front of the gRPC and REST API of the book services.

+Interface helps us call gRPC and REST API service by using the same method.
+We can also implement other services by using the interface.

 ## Based on the introduced interface, compare how to call the methods based on gRPC and REST API